-- The Andrew Seager Archives of the Built Environment is open by appointment only Monday to Friday from 8:00 a.m. to 5:00 p.m. to the general public (including Ball State University students, staff, faculty, and emeriti).
-Research visits should be scheduled 24 to 48 hours in advance.
+The Andrew Seager Archives of the Built Environment is open to Ball State University students, faculty, staff, and emeriti, and the general public Monday through Friday, from 8:00 a.m. to 5:00 p.m.
+It is requested that research visits be scheduled 24 to 48 hours in advance.

 The Andrew Seager Archives of the Built Environment includes both physical and digital collections.
 The Archives feature: